Sprengel pump: Applications

 William Crookes used the pumps in series in his studies of electric discharges.
-William Ramsay used them to isolate the noble gases, and Joseph Swan and Thomas Edison used them to evacuate their new carbon filament lamps.
-The Sprengel pump was the key tool which made it possible in 1879 to sufficiently exhaust the air from a light bulb so a carbon filament incandescent electric light bulb lasted long enough to be commercially practical.
+William Ramsay used them to isolate the noble gases, and Joseph Swan and Thomas Edison used them to evacuate their new carbon-filament incandescent light bulbs.
+The Sprengel pump was the key tool which made it possible, in 1879, to sufficiently exhaust the air from a light bulb so a carbon-filament light bulb lasted long enough to be commercially practical.
 Sprengel himself moved on to investigating explosives and was eventually elected as a Fellow of the Royal Society.